build-server-protocol/build-server-protocol/website/generated/docs/specification.md

    * The server must never respond with build targets for other
    * languages than those that appear in this list. */
   languageIds: LanguageId[];

+  /** Mirror capability to BuildServerCapabilities.jvmCompileClasspathProvider
+   * The client will request classpath via `buildTarget/jvmCompileClasspath` so
+   * it's safe to return classpath in ScalacOptionsItem empty. */ jvmCompileClasspathReceiver?: boolean;
 }
 ```